 IX.
 Some enterprises and experts put forward that in protecting critical information infrastructures, network operators should be encouraged to participate in the national critical information infrastructure protection system, promoting network security information sharing between network operators, professional institutes, and relevant government departments, and protecting this information at the same time.
 After researching, the Legal Committee recommends adding the following provisions: First, the State encourages operators of networks outside the critical information infrastructure to voluntarily participate in the critical information infrastructure protection system (Article 29 of the Second Reading Draft); Second, information obtained by State network information departments and relevant departments during critical information infrastructure protection can only be used as necessary for the protection of network security, and must not be used in other ways (Article 38 of the Second Reading Draft).

 X. Some members of the Standing Committee, regions and departments suggested increasing the degree of punishment for conduct endangering network security, and adding punishments such calling in people for a talk, making records in credit archives, and prohibitions from engaging in certain fields.
-After researching, the Legal Committee recommends that: First, where networks have a relatively large security risk or the occurrence of a security incident, the relevant departments may call in the legal representative or responsible party for the operator of that network for a talking to in accordance with the scope of authority and procedures provided.
+After researching, the Legal Committee recommends that: First, where networks have a relatively large security risk or the occurrence of a security incident, the relevant departments may call in the legally-designated representative or responsible party for the operator of that network for a talking to in accordance with the scope of authority and procedures provided.
 (Article 54 of the Second Reading Draft); second, persons who receive public security administrative sanctions or criminal punishments must not take on work in key network security management and network operations positions for their lifetimes (paragraph 3 of Article 61 of the Second Reading Draft); and third, conduct violating the provisions of this law, is recorded in the credit archives and made public in accordance with relevant laws and administrative regulations (Article 68 of the Second Reading Draft).

 In addition, some linguistic changes were also made to the draft.